-If you do not agree with your doctor's recommendation that TAVR is not an option for you, you may still contact a Valve Clinic Coordinator at a TAVR Hospital to receive a second opinion.
+If your current doctor does not think TAVR is an option for you, you may still contact a Valve Clinic Coordinator at a TAVR hospital to receive a second opinion.
 One of your most important rights is the ability to consult with another doctor to confirm a diagnosis and find possible treatment options available to you.